dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 ###

-If one were to design such a system today, and especially in the face of likely persecution of believers, what would we choose to preserve?
+If one were to design such a system today, one that should withstand likely persecution of believers, what would one choose to preserve?
 Which animals would we put on the Ark?
 How would we determine what cultural elements remain truly immutable and hold true, regardless of social upheaval that acommpanies the Singularity?
 If you took a look